alphagov/govuk_elements/README.md

 This will install the files within `public/sass` to `node_modules/govuk-elements-sass`.

-These Sass files have the variables, mixins and functions defined by the govuk frontend toolkit as a dependency.

-These files are listed at the top of the `_govuk_elements.scss` partial, shown below:
+The GOV.UK frontend toolkit dependencies are listed at the top of the `_govuk_elements.scss` partial, shown below:

-    // GOV.UK front end toolkit
+    // GOV.UK frontend toolkit
     // Sass variables, mixins and functions
     // https://github.com/alphagov/govuk_frontend_toolkit/tree/master/stylesheets